A. Paul's trouble in Asia.

 For our boasting is this: the testimony of our conscience that we conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom but by the grace of God, and more abundantly toward you.
 For we are not writing any other things to you than what you read or understand.
 Now I trust you will understand, even to the end (as also you have understood us in part), that we are your boast as you also are ours, in the day of the Lord Jesus.

 a.
 The testimony of our conscience: In this section, Paul defends himself against the accusation that he is fickle and unreliable.
-Here, he simply states that he has a clear conscience before God, and trusts that the Corinthian Christians will understand.
+Here, he simply states that he has a clear conscience before God and trusts that the Corinthian Christians will understand this.

 b.
-We conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom: The Corinthian Christians were so used to dealing with ministers who were calculating and manipulative, they figured Paul must be the same way.
-Therefore, when Paul said he was coming to them (1 Corinthians 16:5), but did not, they figured he was just manipulating them.
-Paul is letting them know this is not the case at all.
+We conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom: The Corinthian Christians were so accustomed to dealing with ministers who were calculating and manipulative, they figured Paul must be the same way.
+Therefore, when Paul said he was coming to them (1 Corinthians 16:5) but did not, they figured he was just manipulating them.
+Paul lets them know this was not the case.

 i.
 The Corinthian Christians had become cynical.
-They believed that everyone had bad motives, and everyone was out for personal gain and power.
-They didn’t trust Paul because they were cynical.
+They believed that everyone had bad motives and was out for personal gain and power.
+They didn't trust Paul because they were cynical.

 i.
-A cynical heart will always think, “You say this, but you really mean that.
-You aren’t telling the truth.”
-Paul assured the Corinthian Christians that he really was telling the truth, and he wasn’t communicating with manipulative hidden meanings.
+A cynical heart always thinks, "You say this, but you really mean that.
+You aren't telling the truth."
+Paul assured the Corinthian Christians that he really told the truth and he didn't communicate with manipulative hidden meanings.

 ii.
 "In Paul's life there were no hidden actions, no hidden motives and no hidden meanings."
 (Barclay)